pharaox/carnalitas_x/README.md

 ## Overview

 [Carnalitas](https://www.loverslab.com/files/file/14207-carnalitas-unified-sex-mod-framework-for-ck3/) added a much-needed slavery system to CK3.
-While this is great in itself and many aspects of the original system are also very well thought of, I find other aspects rather lacking, perhaps due to Carnalitas ambition to be a "unified sex mod framework" rather than a well-balanced mod in its own right.
+While this is great in itself and many aspects of the original system are also very well thought of, there are some aspects that could be improved, perhaps due to Carnalitas ambition to be a "unified sex mod framework" rather than a well-balanced mod in its own right.

-Some of the aspects I find problematic are the following:
+Some of the aspects I personally find problematic are the following:

 * The slave prices don't correspond well to other aspects of the game.
-The prices for slaves with claims are rather insane.
-Without claims, they are much too cheap, so a human player could buy a useful slave for a small fraction of the cost of recruiting a guest with the same qualities.
+The prices for slaves with claims are way too high.
+Without claims, they are way too low, so a human player could buy a useful slave for a small fraction of the cost of recruiting a guest with the same qualities.
 Some of the factors that should influence the slave price (e.g. their attraction) are not taken into account at all.
 * Most of the slave interactions are accepted or initiated by the AI for the wrong reasons.
 For example, the factors behind the AI decision to enslave are basically copied from the *Execute* interaction.
 However, enslaving is not the same as executing and should be influenced by quite different factors.
 The situation is quite similar for other interactions, e.g. *Buy Slave*, *Sell Slave*, etc.
 * The AI will never perform some of the interactions, e.g. it will try to buy slaves from other rules, but never sell their own slaves to them.
 * It's not exactly easy for the human player to find rulers that are willing to buy one of your slaves, or sell some of their slaves to you.
 Indeed this doesn't matter much, since in Carnalitas such requests almost always are accepted, and always at the same price.
-* I don't really appreciate the idea of being able to "convince" someone to become your slave (*Enslave* being possible on free courtiers).
-Enslaving someone is a rather brutal act that should only be possible if he or she is fully at your mercy (your prisoner).
+* I don't get the idea of being able to "convince" someone to become your slave (*Enslave* being possible on free courtiers).
+Enslaving someone is a rather brutal act that should only be possible if that person is fully at your mercy (your prisoner).
 * Once a prisoner is converted to a slave, it's no longer possible to ransom him or her.
-True, you can instead sell them to e.g. their mother, and the mother will happily become their new owner, but I find this rather disconcerting.
+You can instead sell them to e.g. their mother, and the mother will happily become their new owner.
 * Although there are religious doctrines that should govern whether owning slaves of certain faiths is considered a crime, shunned, or accepted, they are not followed consistently when determining if someone can be enslaved, bought, or seized.

 This mod attempts to address the above shortcomings.
 It does this by reworking some of the slave interactions and introducing a few new ones.
 It aims to be compatible with other Carnalitas features and with other mods based on Carnalitas.